Abhimanyu-0/Abhimanyu-0.github.io/_posts/2021-12-29-Random_Thoughts.md

     When people get to those planets they will have presumably have lots of other things to do like for example see to it they can survive the night at all, I would imagine.
     In such scenarios, it would be of paramount importance to make sure that checking up on robots that need repair be one of their least concerns.

     The reason that we have robots is that we can get assistance from machines that are better than humans in atleast one task.
-And if the robot fails in that very task and need assistance to get going again, it indeed would be dumb.
+And if the robot fails in that very task and needs assistance to get going again, it indeed would be dumb.

     Also, I think, even if the probability of that happening is less than 10%, I would say that we are better off with not having them almost.
 Its like saying would you like a probability of death to be 10% or 0%.